DUOLabs333/desmos/README.md

 1. Download the repository
 1. Open a terminal
 1. `cd` into the folder where you downloaded it
-1. In the folder, type `python -m http.server --directory www.desmos.com`
+1. In the folder, type `./.desmos`
-1. Open [http://localhost:8000/calculator.html](http://localhost:8000/calculator.html).
+1. Open [http://localhost:8001](http://localhost:8001).
 It should load and you can use it like normal.